 Con #1: Scheduling can get tricky.

-Most freelancers have flexible work schedules and they are location-independent, yet managing them can get tricky.
-This is especially true for companies that choose to work with multiple freelancers across time zones.
+Most freelancers have flexible work schedules and are location-independent, yet managing them can get tricky.
+This is especially true for companies with multiple freelancers across time zones.
 Namely, freelancers may be unavailable when you need them the most.

 Con #2: There’s no supervisor.

 Freelancers are sometimes unreliable as they get caught up in juggling different projects and clients.
 This taxing position renders them prone to being overworked and makes rushing some projects enticing.
-There are also those who simply think they can get away with delivering poor performance from time to time.
+Some think they can get away with delivering poor performance from time to time.
 And when there is a problem with poor performance – you can’t complain to a manager or supervisor.

 Con #3: Reliability is not guaranteed.

-There are a lot of freelancers to choose from so finding a reliable one takes time.
+There are many freelancers to choose from so finding a reliable one takes time.
 If a freelancer bails on you in the middle of a project you are out of luck.
-You have to go find another one.
-Whereas, with an agency, they can simply put another person on the project.
+You have to find another one.
+Whereas, with an agency, they can put another person on the project.

 Pros of Outsourcing to Agencies